mikeagun/concat/README.md

     - e.g. string error message, stack contents

 ### debugging
-- some tools built in, with the language and VM support for better ones
+- core tools built in, with the language and VM support for better ones to be implemented in concat
 - one of the basic types is vm, so you can put a concat VM with the code to debug on the stack, then run/inspect/manipulate that VM using concat
+- debug vals - flexible debugging core feature where every val has a second debug val attached (can be used to add info or control evaluation)
+- no breakpoints built-in, but there are a number of ways you can control debug evaluation:
+  - one-liner to step until some condition is met (i.e. break condition)
+  - attach a debug val to the target val (i.e. eval any debug code when target is eval'd)
+  - insert `debug` call into the code (or write a script to insert one at the desired location in the code/work stack)
 - it is easy to dump and inspect the entire state of the VM at any point (or trace VM state over time)
-  - no breakpoints built-in, but you can easily simulate one with a one-liner to step until some condition is met
-    - by inserting a debug call into the code (or writing a script to insert one at the desired location in the work stack), you can start in normal mode and then start a debugger just before the interesting part without any performance penalty

 ### comprehensive printf implementation
  - full printf format parser (with some adjustments to argument interpretation for stack-based languages like concat)